Windows OS Hub

 You can allow automatic email forwarding for the whole organization or specific mailboxes in the Security and Compliance settings of your Microsoft 365 tenant.
 Go to https://protection.office.com -> Threat Management -> Policy -> Anti-Spam Policy.

 If you want to allow external forwarding for all Microsoft 365 mailboxes, edit the Anti-spam outbound policy (Default).
-In our example, we’ll only allow external email forwarding for the specific tenant users or groups.
-This option is more preferable from the security point of view.
+In our example, we’ll only allow external email forwarding for specific tenant users or groups.
+This option is preferable from the security point of view.

 1. Create a new anti-spam outbound policy;